juliethrallstewart/Sprint-Challenge--Algorithms-Julie/Short-Answer/Algorithms_Answers.md

   broken = n
   not_broken = n
   floorf = n
-  #  # every time an egg gets dropped reorder the floors randomly
+  #  # every time it's time to drop an egg, find if the floor is before or after f

-  random number for floor = drop egg = > check if the egg was thrown from a floor >= f, store results
+  random number for floor = check floor = > drop egg if the floor is < f, store results
-  # reorder the floors
-  f = random.range(25)
-  floorf = f

   return broken,not_broken